mrees791/lab-remove-directory/README.md

     ```sh
     git clone https://github.com/mrees791/lab-remove-directory
     ```
+2. Change the directory to the project directory
+    ```sh
+    cd lab-remove-directory
+    ```
-2. Run the make command from the terminal to compile the project
+3. Run the make command from the terminal to compile the project
     ```sh
     make
     ```